-Talitha Koum Institute (TKI) was founded by CrossTies Ecumenical Church in response to a clear call to help the children of the Kate Ross neighborhood of South Waco – to rise up.
-While our children now live in many Waco neighborhoods, we look first to South Waco for children residing close to the Nurture Center, located at the corner of 13th Street and Clay Avenue.
+Talitha Koum Institute (TKI) was founded by CrossTies Ecumenical Church in response to a clear call to help the children of the Kate Ross public housing neighborhood of South Waco – to rise up.
+While our young students now live in many Waco neighborhoods, we look first to South Waco for children residing close to the Nurture Center, located at the corner of 13th Street and Clay Avenue.

 Ms. Donna Losak, the former Director of the LaVega ISD Family Resource Center and the former Childcare Resource Specialist for the Waco Smart Start Association, was secured as the Nurture Center’s Director.
 Dr. Keith Warren who was the Executive Director of the Klaras Center for Families agreed to serve as the Clinical Director for the Nurture Center.
 Dr. Helen Benedict (Ph.D., Yale), then Professor and Director of Clinical Training, Department of Psychology and Neuroscience, supervised play therapy for Talitha Koum children age three and older.
 Dr. Benedict has lectured extensively around the world on play therapy as well as on interventions with attachment and trauma problems in young children.
 Dr. Benedict assumed the role of the Clinical Director of TKI’s Nurture Center in 2004.

-As the years have progressed, our Nurture Center has increased enrollment to 30 children in five classrooms, each having a child to teacher ratio of 3 to 1, ensuring the therapeutic nature of our program.
-A bus was purchased with funding from Cooper Foundation so that children received the full hours of therapeutic care being offered.
+As the years have progressed, our Nurture Center has increased enrollment to 30 children in three classrooms, each having a child to teacher ratio of 3 to 1 (infants) and 3 to 1 (toddlers, Preschool and Pre-K).
+These small ratios are the only way to ensure the therapeutic nature of our program.
+We hold in mind that each child who establishes neural pathways for a lifetime will alter the trajectory of multiple families in future generations.

 In June of 2009, Dr. Benedict and Ms. Losak traveled to Kansas to meet with Dr. Richard L. Gaskill (Ed.D.), a Fellow of Houston’s Child Trauma Academy.
 Observing Dr. Gaskill’s therapeutic program, Benedict and Losak learned about NMT (Neurosequential Model of Therapeutics) developed by Dr. Bruce Perry (M.D., Ph.D.), founder of the Child Trauma Academy.
 In May of 2010, TKI partnered with Baylor University to bring Dr. Gaskill to Waco.
 Dr. Gaskill toured the Nurture Center, met with our governing body and delivered a full day’s training at Baylor University to an audience of psychology students, local psychologists, social workers, early childhood teachers, and occupational therapists.